The Benefits and Differences Between Pre-1933 & 1 Oz Bullion Gold Coins

 Differences Between Pre-1933 US Gold Coins and 1 oz Bullion Gold Coins

 As for 1 oz bullion coins, their history is much more straightforward in most cases.
-Most bullion coins have a rather uninspiring history in which a government decided to produce bullion.
+Most bullion coins have a rather uninspiring history in which a government decided to produce bullion for public consumption.
 The 1 oz bullion coins investors buy today are usually relatively new and have less history behind them other than their inception and design.
 As an example, the first modern government issued gold bullion coin was produced by the South African Mint in 1967.

 Much less knowledge or expertise is needed to trade bullion gold coins versus buying or selling semi-numismatic coins, such as pre-1933 gold coins.
 Because some of these coins have additional value, it’s important to know this before proceeding with a transaction.
 Some of the factors that determine their value include condition, rarity, year, mintmark, provenance and even eye appeal.